mtekman/HaploForge/README.md

 Simply go to the [live application](https://mtekman.github.io/haploforge/) and go through the quick video tutorials (in total no longer than 10 minutes).

-### Can I read more? ###

-Pending publication, proper citation and links to the journal will be provided in future.